armelsoubeiga/ufgtexposter-edt/README.md

 A complete example of the PDF output is available [here](https://github.com/altinodantas/ufgtexposter/blob/master/images/template.png).

+## How modify the Backgrounds
+To change the backgrounds-edt:
+1. Go to the folder backgrounds, you will find the source files modifiable
+2. Open in a pptx editor
+3. Change the color or add patterns as you like
+4. Save as .pdf and save in the backgrounds folder

 ## UFGTeXPoster on Overleaf
 This project was fully developed on the [Overleaf](https://www.overleaf.com), an online LaTeX editor that has joined with another well-known web service called ShareLatex.
 Thus, if you have interesting in one of the services above, you may find UFGTexPoster available in the official Overleaf's templates gallery at [here](https://www.overleaf.com/latex/templates/poster-ufg/rjwsyhyhkkfk), which is ready for use.